open-telemetry/opentelemetry-configuration/CONTRIBUTING.md

 * For each meta schema type:
   * If a property exists in the JSON schema and not the meta schema, add it.
   * If a property exists in the meta schema and not the JSON schema, delete it.
+* If a language implementation is known (i.e. defined in constant array `KNOWN_LANGUAGES` in [meta-schema.js](./scripts/meta-schema.js)) but not in meta schema, add it.
+* If a language implementation exists in meta schema but is not known, delete it.
+* For each language implementation:
+  * If a type exists in the JSON schema and not in the language implementation's type support status of the meta schema, add it.
+  * If a type exists in the language implementation's type support status of the meta schema and no in the JSON schema, delete it.

 When this task adds new entries to the meta schema, they are stubbed out with `TODO` placeholders.
 Contributors should update these with sensible values.